On this page:

 Birth parents are involved in helping select adoptive parents for NSW infants or young children under 2 years of age.

 A small number of children aged over 2 are referred to our program for placement each year.
-Some of the children will be under the parental responsibility of the Minister for Family and Community Services and may need long-term foster care rather than adoption.
-Adoption may be explored down the track.
 If you are considering adopting an older child, previous experience with children or direct parenting experience is an advantage, as these children's needs can sometimes be challenging.

 Other approved adoption agencies

 There are a number of accredited adoption agencies who also provide adoption services in NSW.
+The agencies listed below can assist with dual authorisation, out-of-home care adoption and local adoption.
 You may express interest with a number of agencies or programs, but you can only have an application with one program at a time.

 Couples and families in the NSW local, intercountry or OOHC adoption process can also contact the Adoption and Permanent Care Association of NSW (APA) for support and recommendations.
 The APA is formed and run by parents who have formed their families through adoption and permanent care.